brite-code/brite/README.md

 It is a _really_ bold claim to say that we can induce a step change in the programming ecosystem.
 Especially when we don’t have anything to back it up.
-We realize you are probably very skeptical.
-We would love to answer questions.
+We realize you are probably very skeptical, so we would love to answer questions.

 Already, the design of the language is practically settled and you can read more in the